 Christian Koch defended his doctoral thesis December 5th.
-Beneath he tells you a little about himself and what his research is all about.
-To read the thesis, please click the link to the right.
+Below, he tells you a little about himself and what his research is all about.

 I came to Sweden in 2009 to pursue my master education.
 I had just finished my bachelor studies in Germany and thereafter worked for global consumer goods company Beiersdorf in Hamburg for a while.
 At Lund University I studied “International Marketing & Brand Management”, Sweden’s most popular Master's degree program.
 Towards the end of the program – while writing my master thesis in consumer culture theory – I began seeing the option of becoming an academic researcher.
 I applied for a doctoral position in a brand management research project – with success.
 Under the supervision of Mats Urde and Johan Anselmsson I started my PhD studies in late summer of 2010.